JArmonTeach/WeddingRSVP/README.md

 This frontend UI website was used to learn HTML5, CSS3 and JavaScript's syntax and semantics through the operations of a wedding website.

 A challege that came about was creating a dynamic RSVP form.
-The solution of having JavaScript method to detect if certain input fields were filled or checked will be helpful for futre uses of dynamic forms.
+The solution of having JavaScript method to detect if certain input fields were filled or checked will be helpful for future uses of dynamic forms.

 ## Installation
     If git is installed you can clone the code to your machine, or download a ZIP of all the filed directly.